 The Casper College Radiography Program is accredited by the Joint Review Commission on Education in Radiologic technology.
 We are held to the JRCERT Standards for an Accredited Educational Program in Radiological Sciences.
-A copy of these Standards is made available to each student during the first week of classes in the radiography program at Casper College.
-Should any student believe the program is in violation of any standard, they should do the following:
+A copy of these Standards is made available to each student in the prerequisite class RDTK1500 Intro to Rad Tech, in each class the Program Director teaches, and on the Radiography Program website.
+Should any student believe the program is in violation of any standard, they should do the following in this order:

 - 1. Present a dated written complaint stating which Standard is believed to be in violation.
-The complaint should also include names of any student who has been affected, how thestudent(s) have been affected, date(s), to whom the complaint is directed, and suggestions for resolution. - 2.
+The complaint should also include names of any student who has been affected, how the student(s) have been affected, date(s), to whom the complaint is directed, and suggestions for resolution. - 2.
 Within 5 working days of the dated complaint, the program director will investigate the complaint, and/or direct the complaint to the appropriate college official.
-The director will keep the complainant informed. - 3.
-Depending on the complaint, the appropriate college official will act within 5 working days of notification and get back to the program director. - 4.
-If resolution is not reached within 15 working days from the initial complaint, the director and the student(s) may go to the Division Chair for Health and Life Sciences for mediation.
-At this point the complaint is in the official channel of the college and will be handled as a student grievance if mediation fails.
+The director will keep the complainant informed.

-5. If the student is not satisfied after the grievance process, the JRCERT's address is in the Standards and can be contacted.
+- 3. Depending on the complaint, the appropriate college official will act within 5 working days of notification and get back to the program director. - 4.
+If resolution is not reached within 15 working days from the initial complaint, the director and the student(s) may go to the Academic Chair for Health Sciences, then to the Health Science Dean for mediation.
+At this point the complaint is in the official channel of the college and will be handled as a student grievance if mediation fails. - 5.
+If the student is not satisfied after the grievance process, the JRCERT's address is in the Standards and can be contacted.